 How to Move to Costa Rica

-Moving to Costa Rica from the U.S.A, Canada, Europe, Australia, and other countries is becoming more common.
+Moving to Costa Rica from the U.S., Canada, Europe, Australia, and other countries is becoming more common.
 For one thing, Costa Rica’s cost of living is very affordable compared to other locations.
-Costa Rica also offers wonderful weather and an environment that ranges from mountains to beaches to rainforests.
-If you are a self-employed digital nomad, moving to Costa Rica has additional benefits, as the country created a new visa for digital nomads in 2021.
-Retirees and other long-term visitors also find a warm welcome.
+Costa Rica also offers fantastic weather and an environment that ranges from mountains to beaches to rainforests.

 Given all of the above, you may be wondering how to move to Costa Rica and become one of its more than 5 million residents yourself.
 Before booking any plane tickets, review the information on this page.
 It will help you understand everything from visas and temporary residency to your options for living situations.